 Intrinsic factor is the most obscure — yet most important — glycoprotein in the human body.
 It has only one primary function that is essential for good health.
-Produced by the parietal cells of the stomach as well as the salivary glands, intrinsic factor has a brief, but very important life.
+Produced by the parietal cells of the stomach as well as the salivary glands, the intrinsic factor has a brief, but very important life.
 Intrinsic factor is key for supporting energy, metabolism, and mental health by working with one nutrient — vitamin B-12.

 Why Is It Important?

 To understand the importance of intrinsic factor, it’s necessary to understand the importance of B-12.
 Vitamin B-12 is involved in the metabolism of every cell in the human body.
 It plays a key role in DNA synthesis and formation, red blood cell creation, and brain function.
 The human body does not create vitamin B-12 on its own, so it must be consumed from the diet.
 The human digestive tract may have bacteria that produce B-12; however, dietary B-12 is the best way to ensure adequate nutrition.

 Sources of B-12 include fish, shellfish, meat, liver, eggs, poultry, and dairy products.
 Batabata-cha, a Japanese fermented black tea, contains large amounts of B-12 which may be bioavailable to humans.
 This tea is considered to be a vegan source of vitamin B-12.
 Kombucha is also reported to contain varying amounts of B-12.
 Without this essential nutrient, neurologic concerns result and, if left untreated, death follows.
 But B-12 has a problem — it cannot survive the trip through the stomach due to the stomach’s high acid content.
 Fortunately for us, that’s where intrinsic factor comes to save the day.

 How Intrinsic Factor Works